Recycling configuration

 Configure the same way as deal pipeline/stage.

-Auto-creation Strategy
+Auto-creation strategy

 This is one of the most important export settings.
 It controls whether Rizer automatically creates records in HubSpot when deals become ready for callback.